 - 2 teaspoons garlic powder

 - 1 tablespoon Worcestershire sauce

 - 1 stick unsalted butter

 - Add the chicken, pickle juice, and buttermilk to a plastic zip bag.
 Close the bag and mix until combined and brine in the refrigerator overnight or for at least 12 hours.

 - Preheat your frying oil in a large pot or deep fryer to 350°F.

 - Add the flour to a large pan or casserole dish.

-- Remove the wings from the brine and place it into the flour and thoroughly mix until they are completely coated.
+- Remove the wings from the brine and place them into the flour and thoroughly mix until they are completely coated.

 - Transfer the wings to the oil and cook for 7-8 minutes or until golden brown and cooked throughout.
 Note: You will most likely need to do these in batches so that they cook without sticking.
 Keep warm.

-- Sauce: Combine all ingredients into a medium-size pot and cook over low heat until the butter is melted.
+- Sauce: Combine all ingredients into a medium-sized pot and cook over low heat until the butter is melted.